 The Terms of Reference for the group can be seen here.

 The two co-chairs of the DSN are Hamied Haroon & Melanie Sharpe, and they can be contacted on DSNetwork@manchester.ac.uk

 Monday 15 May 2017 9.30-11.30 Zochonis Building Lecture Theatre Room E (ground Floor)

 Any agenda items should be sent to DSNetwork@manchester.ac.uk

 We are sure that many of you have read about the sad passing of Moodswings Director Tom McAlpine - he provided mental health support to many of our colleagues and students.

 Tom will be sorely missed by our University community, Manchester, and further afield.
 Of course, MoodSwings is committed to continuing his incredible work.

 We would like to encourage all members of our Network to please consider making a donation to the appeal in Tom’s name:

 Regular updates - keep checking back!

-This is a development programme specifically designed for disabled staff in all roles and all grades at our University.
-It consists of 3 one-day workshops and 2 one-to-one personal coaching sessions and is provided by our friends at Result CIC – Jane, Hormoz and Andy.
-Please contact DSNetwork@manchester.ac.uk for details of when the next sessions will be running.
+This is a development programme specifically designed for disabled staff in all roles and allgrades at our University.
+The programme consists of three full day workshops spaced over a number of months accompanied by two one hour coaching/development appointments and a final “round-up” day.”
+It is provided by our friends at Result CIC – Jane, Hormoz and Andy.

 The aim of the course is to enable disabled colleagues to take more control over their personal and professional lives; to develop resilience to thrive at work; to set and achieve personal goals; and develop as positive role models for others.
 To find out more information and enrol, please visit this page.